 The Bible does not divide man so easily – it focuses on all three making up the whole of a being – this is Biblically called the “heart.”

-When both the Old and New Testaments speak about the heart, it never means simply (simply) the human feelings (emotions).
+When both the Old and New Testaments speak about the heart, it never means merely human feelings (emotions).

-The Biblical word “heart,” is the inner aspect of a man, made of the above three-part all together, with the primary part the:
+The Biblical word “heart,” is the inner aspect of a man, made of three parts all together, with the primary part: the,

 1) Mental Process, which is the major part (where action & reaction take place), which is to lead a person in their life.